shahcj/uc_ml_ai_assignments/Capstone_Project/README.md

 Can we accurately predict system resource utilization (CPU, memory, and thread usage) based on the percentage distribution of multiple API load's within an application using regression models?

 #### Data Sources
-JMeter load test executions Monitoring tool like Argus and Grafana
+JMeter load test JTL file.
+It spans a 7-day period, where each row represents the average CPU usage and average heap memory percentage recorded at 5-second intervals.

 #### Methodology
 - Data Preparation: Clean, Normalize, Scaling etc..